You can read this feature list in its entirety, or click the Table of Contents icon ( ) in the upper-right and choose a topic that interests you.

 - Define “Score Attempts Using” Setting from the “Options” Page – This is a workflow improvement to ensure that instructors know about and can easily find this setting for tools that support multiple attempts.

 - Test Total Points Adjustment – This enhancement allows instructors to adjust the Test total points possible.

 - Grading Schemas Greater than 100% – Previously, the grading schema in the Grade Center had a maximum value of 100%.
 In Service Pack 14, this is no longer the case and percentages can be greater than 100%, supporting use cases such as extra credit.

 First released as a standalone Building Block in March 2013, we have made updates to the tool in September 2013.
 This updated version is also bundled in Service Pack 14.
 One of the most significant enhancements in this version is the screen real estate available for annotating and commenting on converted documents has been increased (expanding to a full screen view), making it easier for instructors to grade and provide feedback.

 First released as updates to standalone Building Blocks in September 2013, these versions are now bundled in Service Pack 14.
 We have made updates to the following Building Blocks: Blogs and Journal Building Block, Wikis Building Block, and Discussions Building Block.
 The sidebars for grading in the various tools (Wikis, Blogs, Journals, and Discussions) have been updated to present an experience consistent with the Inline Assignment Grading sidebar.

 In this release, we have included a way to restrict specified Blackboard Tests by location, where locations can be specified by System Administrators to correspond to specified IP addresses or IP ranges.
-This allows instructors to deliver high-stakes tests to students in proctored lab environments to ensure that students can be identified (e.g. using an ID) and monitored while taking a Test.
+This allows instructors to deliver high-stakes tests to students in proctored lab environments to ensure that students can be identified (using an ID, for example) and monitored while taking a Test.